 In government procurement, it can be difficult to find and qualify suppliers due to all the procurement regulations and compliance issues.
 Even if you find a reasonable supplier (or two) to work with to meet your needs, it can be hard to maintain smooth supply chain performance, because if they run into an issue, it could trickle down and affect you.

 It’s not enough to make promises.
 To keep the supply chain moving as smoothly as possible, you must be able to foster long-lasting relationships with your buyers, and to do this, you must be able to deliver according to customer expectations.

 Yes, you want high-quality products at low costs, and it would be nice if you could get it with free next day delivery.
 But, it’s important to be realistic with your suppliers, because that situation, though ideal, is not attainable.
 It’s difficult, and sometimes impossible, to find a single supplier to handle multiple needs.

 Be realistic with your suppliers.
 Understand they must make a profit to stay in business and focus on creating more efficient and effective ways to work with them, so they can offer savings in other ways.

 Balancing Outsourcing with Maintaining High-Quality Internal Capacity

-Sometimes it makes sense for an organisation to outsource a portion of their procurement tasks to another organisation or team.
+Sometimes it makes sense for an organization to outsource a portion of their procurement tasks to another organization or team.
 The idea is that by outsourcing tasks to teams that are better equipped, you can use your freed-up resources to do things they are better suited for.
 In this sense, your business excels because everything that needs to be done gets done efficiently.

 Building Strategies for Effective Engagement with Suppliers

-PurchaseControl can help you streamline your entire purchasing process with automation and realise savings in a number of ways.Find Out How
+PurchaseControl can help you streamline your entire purchasing process with automation and realize savings in a number of ways.Find Out How